Science Fiction Talk Show “Hour of the Wolf” Goes Offline Amidst Studio Dispute

 Recent Comments

-- Carl on SF Stories in Which Earth Is Liberated by an Alien Empire 11 mins ago

-- LadyBelaine on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 28 mins ago

-- marbled on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 42 mins ago
+- carswell13 on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 15 mins ago

-- Anna_Wing on The Five Most Badass Vampires of All Time 1 hour ago
+- Fernhunter on The Five Most Badass Vampires of All Time 3 hours ago

+- ChristopherLBennett on Batwoman Finds a Way to Make the Caped Crusader Fun Again 3 hours ago

-- DemetriosX on Science Fiction Talk Show “Hour of the Wolf” Goes Offline Amidst Studio Dispute 1 hour ago
+- Sunspear on Science Fiction Talk Show “Hour of the Wolf” Goes Offline Amidst Studio Dispute 4 hours ago

-- Garth Gilmore on Writing a Future in Which You Choose Your Own Nation 3 hours ago

-- JasonD on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 4 hours ago
+- BillReynolds on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 5 hours ago

-- Trevor Heale on Vimes!
-BBC America Casts Richard Dormer in Terry Pratchett Series, The Watch 4 hours ago

-- carswell13 on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 5 hours ago
+- Stephen Shivers on How Much Alcohol Does it Take to Get a Hobbit Drunk?
+5 hours ago